-The Creighton Alumni Association has grown over the years to include over 50,000 alumni, parents, and friends.
+In the School of Pharmacy and Health Professions, the Assistant Dean for Alumni Affairs also coordinates events.
+The Creighton Alumni Association has grown over the years to include over 54,000 alumni.

 STUDENT SERVICES

 Creighton University has a sincere concern for the well-being of its students.
 With this in mind, the following services, in addition to those described elsewhere in this Bulletin are designed to assist each student to attain fulfillment in the college environment.